 World’s best pomegranates grown in the southern parts of Afghanistan in Kandahar, Balkh, Helmand, and Nimruz provinces.

-A pomegranate fruit judged ripe when it develops distinctive color and impart metallic sound when tapped by the finger.
-It must be picked up at right time before turning over-mature which otherwise makes its seeds get harder, inedible, and the whole fruit tend to crack open and damaged.
+A pomegranate fruit judged ripe when it develops distinctive color and impart metallic sound when tapped by the fingertip.
+It must be picked up at the right time before turning overmature; otherwise, its seeds become harder, inedible, and the whole fruit tends to burst open and spoiled.

 Wash pomegranate fruit in cold water or rinse in tepid water to bring it to normal temperature if kept inside the cold storage.

 Pomegranate is one of the popular fruits employed in the food industry.
 Its value as food, flavor, and color, making it a common item in the category of new functional foods, often called as “super fruits."
-In order to experience its rich flavor, eat fresh fruit "as it is" without seasoning/additions..
-To prepare, clean the fruit using paper towel or soft cloth.
-Using a paring knife, score superficially into two equal halves on its tough outer rind and then break it by pulling apart.
+To experience its rich flavor, eat fresh fruit as it is without seasoning/additions.
+To prepare, clean the fruit using a paper towel or soft cloth.
+Using a paring knife, score superficially into two halves on its tough outer rind and then break it by pulling apart.
 Lift clusters of aril sacs out, and separate white membrane, pith, and rinds.
-Alternatively, hold the section of fruit upside down and beat gently with wooden stick so that its seeds drop down detached.
+Alternatively, hold the section of fruit upside down and beat gently with a wooden stick so that its seeds drop down detached.
 Separating its juicy, delicate arils simplified by performing this task in a bowl of cold water, whereby its seeds settle down at the bottom and pulp and pith float.
 Remove water and gently pat dry seeds using a soft cloth.